The Lost Dog

 The Lost Dog is a 2007 novel by Australian writer Michelle de Kretser.

 Plot

 Tom Loxley is holed up in a remote bush shack trying to finish his book on Henry James when his beloved dog goes missing.
-What follows is a triumph of storytelling, as The Lost Dog loops back and forth in time to take the reader on a spellbinding journey into worlds far removed from the present tragedy.
+In what follows the novel loops back and forth in time to take the reader on a journey into worlds far removed from the present tragedy.